bizibabe/symfony-check-vuln-google-dorks/README.md

 1. Reload google chrome and check if you have been detected as a bot > pass the verrication
 __OR__
-2. Delete your browsing data > reconnect to your google account > recover the new cookie
+2. Delete your browsing data > reconnect to your google account

 ## After use